dklopstein/recipe-analysis/README.md

   frameborder="0"
 ></iframe>

 To run the permutation test, I binarized the `'submitted'` column to have 0 or 1 if the recipe was submitted in 2010 or before or after 2010 respectively.
-When I took the difference in the RSME, we got an observed test statistic of **9.49**.
+When I took the difference in the RSME, I got an observed test statistic of **9.49**.
 I then shuffled the `'submitted'` column 1000 times to collect 1000 simulated differences in the two distributions as described in the test statistics.
 After running the permutation test, I got a p-value of **0.36**.
 Since the p-value of 0.36 is greater than 0.05, we fail to reject the null hypothesis that our model is fair.
 The model's RSME for recipes submitted before and in 2010 are roughly the same as recipes posted after 2010.

 ---